All Episodes

 Because of this, it is one of the least ethnically diverse cities in the United States.

-When economic household and social diversity are considered Laredo's the 19th least diverse of the 313 largest cities in the nation.
+When economic household and social diversity are considered Laredo is the 19th least diverse of the 313 largest cities in the nation.

-Texas AM International University and Laredo College are in Laredo and Laredo International Airport is within the Laredo City limits, while the Cotoli International Airport is nearby in Nueva Laredo on the Mexican side.
+And Laredo International Airport is within the Laredo city limits, while the Queza Cotoli International Airport is nearby and Nueva Laredo on the Mexican side.

 Hell no, never go over here, guys.